CMPE146-MP3-PROJECT/FreeRTOS_MP3_Project/README.md

     * Skip this for Mac or Linux
     * Follow [this guide](installs/README.md) for windows install guide
 2. Open up a terminal window, and type `pip install scons`
-3. Install the Board driver from the `drivers` directory.
+3. Install the Board driver from the `drivers` directory

 That is it, you should now be ready to build software for your board.

 ## Compile & Flash

-1. Use any IDE and open up the `source` or `lpc40xx_freertos` folder
+1. Use any IDE and open up the `lpc40xx_freertos` folder
 2. Build the project:
     * From the root directory of this `sjtwo-c` folder, type: `scons`
+    * Once you get used to it, also try `scons -j4` to use more threads to build
 3. Invoke the python script to flash your new program
     * `python nxp-programmer/flash.py -d/--device <Device ID> --input _build/sjtwo-c.bin`
     * Note that input file defaults to `_build/sjtwo-c.bin`